teambit/docs/docs/workflows.md

 - Eject the component to remove the source code from a project and replace it with a node module.
 - If the changes are not applicable, you can stay with the modified component and still receive updates from the original component.

 In Bit there are some differences in the way [authored components](/docs/workspace#authored-components) are used in the project when compared to [imported components](/docs/workspace#imported-components).
-If you want all the projects to be on par with regards to the way the components are used (i.e., used as import form package and not from relative source file), you can [eject](/docs/export#ejecting-components) the component in the original project.
+If you want all the projects to be on par with regards to the way the components are used (i.e., used as import form package and not from a relative source file), you can [eject](/docs/export#ejecting-components) the component in the original project.
 Now, the component is visible in exactly the same way in all the projects.

 ## Shared Libraries

 <img src="https://storage.googleapis.com/static.bit.dev/docs/images/shared-library-workflow.png" height="500"/>

-This workflow is for an organization that has a design system or a shared components library and need fine control over its distribution.
-The assumption is that a dedicate project or repository exists with the components that are shared within the organization.
+This workflow is for organizations that have a design system or a shared components library and need fine control over its distribution.
+The assumption is that a dedicated project or repository exists with the components that are shared within the organization.

 ### Benefits